The Linux Foundation is a non-profit consortium dedicated to fostering the growth of Linux. Key facts about The Linux Foundation:

 - Operates Linux.com, reaching 2 million Linux developers and users every month

 - Hosts multiple workgroups that advance or standardize the Linux platform

 - Produces the world’s leading Linux conferences, including LinuxCon

 The Linux Foundation is the largest non-profit foundation in the Linux industry.
 As the protector of Linux and employer of Linus Torvalds, there is no greater place for the Xen Project to live than The Linux Foundation.

 The Linux Foundation and the Xen Project

-The Linux Foundation hosts the Xen Project as a Collaborative Project, provides a vendor neutral collaboration environment, and encourages community contributions in line with the best practices of the open source development model.
+The Linux Foundation hosts the Xen Project.
+The Linux Foundation provides a vendor-neutral collaboration environment and encourages community contributions in line with the best practices of the open source development model.